lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 For verification execute-time reasons, this RSA check will be overridable in the FPGA and verification platforms (details TBD).
 This is part of the *Secure Boot Process* that will be detailed in a security section in the future.

-Earl Grey contains 512kB of emulated embedded-flash (e-flash) memory for code storage.
+Earl Grey contains 1024kB of embedded-flash (e-flash) memory for code storage.
 This is intended to house the boot loader mentioned above, as well as the operating system and application that layers on top.
 At this time there is no operating system provided; applications are simple proof of concept code to show that the chip can do with a bare-metal framework.